All Episodes

 So I find all this fascinating.

-So what I'm hearing here in this story is whatever the regime says is the truth, it's what's going to be reported, be it this this dido responsible for Benghazi, or that until Obama tells us what happened, we can't report on it.
+It's what's going to be reported, be it this video responsible for Benghazi, or that until Obama tells us what happened, we can't report on it.

-President Obama's Rose Garden remarks on Friday were interrupted by heckling from reporter Neil Monroe of the website Daily Caller, whose editor-in-chief is conservative commentator Tucker Carlson.
+From the article in a surprising breach of etiquette, President Obama's Rose Garden remarks on Friday were interrupted by heckling from reporter Neil Monroe of the website Daily Caller, whose editor-in-chief is conservative commentator Tucker Carlson.

 Obama interrupted by heckling report.

-All he was doing was attempting to ask a question in impromptu moment after a staged event.
+All he was doing was attempting to ask a question in an impromptu moment after a staged event.

 Some of you say that you're denied Monroe did it, and when he did it, you jumped in his chili and chased him down to the Washington Monument.